ishandutta2007/free-api/README.md

  - Distance measurement : Measure distance based on latitude and longitude-<a href="https://www.free-api.com/doc/264"> Access Address </a>

- - Administrative area query (can be called online) : According to the search criteria entered by the user, it can help users quickly —— <a href = "https: // www .free-api.com / doc / 265 "> Interface address </a>
+ - Administrative area query (can be called online) : According to the search criteria entered by the user, it can help users quickly —— <a href = "https: // www .free-api.com/doc/265 "> Interface address </a>

  - Rectangular traffic situation : Able to determine rectangular traffic situation, road condition information 2 minutes —— < a href = "https://www.free-api.com/doc/266"> Interface address </a>